 I’d also like to say that I was actually quite impressed at how much secondary school level French I remembered.
 Well done me.
 Although, the minute someone spoke back to me in French – game over.

-I’d love to hear about your experiences of France!
+I’d love to hear about your experiences in France!
 Where’s your favourite spot?
 Have you ever done a France road trip?

 If you want to read some of my other travel posts, click here.